Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Problem Description

 \subsection{Objectives and Metrics}

-Multiple metrics can be used to evaluate the quality of the \problemacronymP{} solutions, including the number of moves of target \blockL{}s, the number of moves of non-target \blockL{}s, sum of action costs, and the makespan of the whole plan.
+Multiple metrics can be used to evaluate the quality of the \problemacronymP{} solutions, including the number of moves of assigned \blockL{}s, the number of moves of unassigned \blockL{}s, sum of action costs, and the makespan of the whole plan.
 In \problemupper{}, we care about all of these metrics.

 Let \(c(a)\) denote the cost of an action \(a \in A\). \(c(a)\) returns the cost according to the types of the \blockL{}s and the actions.
 An example action cost matrix is illustrated in \tabref{} \ref{tab:action-cost}.